chaplean/business-days-bundle/README.md

 # Create my Bundle

 1. Fork me !
-1. Search **"BundleName"** and replace with bundle name in CamelCase
+1. Search **"BusinessDays"** and replace with bundle name in CamelCase
-1. Search **"bundle-name"** and replace with bundle name in lowercase with "-" if necessary
+1. Search **"business-days"** and replace with bundle name in lowercase with "-" if necessary
 1. Follow steps behind
 1. If the bundle needs to be public, you have to remove **private/** folder and **auth.json**